increasingawareness/digitalsafety.tips/content/_index.md

 You can pick one of these up on Ebay for less than $400.
 They are [robust, easy to use, and will last a while](https://www.reddit.com/r/thinkpad/wiki/intro).
 These should work well for QubesOS.
 I use QubesOS on a X220, and I love it.
 Watch Micah Lee's talk on [why qubesOS is awesome.](https://www.youtube.com/watch?v=f4U8YbXKwog)

-### If you really need run Linux, Fedora is the least bad security-wise
+### If you really need to run Linux, Fedora is the least bad security-wise

 Thinkpad X220 or X230 should run what you need for Fedora.